LucieAD/Getting-and-Cleaning-Data/README.md

 4. Labelling variables with descriptive names (dataset1)
 5. Creation of a second independent dataset containing the mean of each variable in dataset1 for each subject and activity (dataset2)

-(There should be a sentence about units here,but I could’t find anything in the original dataset.
-I suspect acceleration might be m/s^2, velocity m/s and all Fourier-transformed variables might be unitless.)

 Records provided for final output (dataset2)
 ============================================